 - 1/2 cup grated Asiago or other flavorful cheese

 - 1/2 cup dry white wine, such as Sauvignon Blanc or Pino Grigio

 - 1 tablespoon cold unsalted butter

-In a small bowl, mix 1/2 tablespoon olive oil, the ground allspice, and 1/4 teaspoon black pepper.
+In a small bowl, mix the ground allspice and 1/4 teaspoon black pepper then stir in about 1/2 tablespoon olive oil.
 Rub the mixture on both sides of the pork and season generously with salt.
-Spread the cherry mixture down the center of the cut side, sprinkle with bacon & cheese and roll tightly.
+Spread the stuffing mixture down the center of the cut side of the tenderloin, leaving a generous inch and a half along one of the long edges bare.
+Sprinkle with bacon & cheese and roll tightly, from the long end without the unspread edge towards the bare edge.
 Tie with butcher twine at 1-inch intervals.

 Set the skillet over medium-high heat, add the wine, and deglaze the pan by scraping up the cooked bits with a wooden spoon.
 Bring to a boil & reduce the wine by about half, 1 to 2 minutes.
 Add the chicken broth, bring to a boil, and reduce by about half, 2 to 3 minutes.
 Turn off heat, remove from burner & add butter, gently swirling it around with a fork until melted.
 Season to taste with salt and pepper.

 Remove the strings from the pork and slice it into 3/4-inch-thick slices.
 Serve drizzled with the sauce.